HiveTracker/ah-2018/README.md

-# ah-2018
+# Benchmark.
-Analysis and results presented at the Augmented Human 2018 conference
+Analysis and results of the 3d positionning measures.